4lisyd/4lisyd/README.md

 ### Hi there, i am Ali. nice to meet you.👋

-- 🔭 I’m currently working on my startup app, more specifically the UI.
+- 🔭 I’m currently [not working, but goofing around] on my startup app, more specifically the UI.
 - 👯 I’m looking to collaborate with other startups.
 - 📫 You can reach me on twitter or email.
 - ⚡ Goal: I'd like to travel the world while working remotely.